MatthewELucio/whisper_leak_data_privacy/README.md

 2. The TLS channel often uses stream ciphers such as [AES-GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) or [ChaCha20](https://en.wikipedia.org/wiki/ChaCha20-Poly1305), which means data sizes might be linear to the token reported.

 Therefore, there are inherent side-channel attack ideas assuming an adversary can train a large model and sniff packets between the client and the chatbot.
+In this project, we demonstrate how a passive sniffer can distinguish a set of prompts (we call *positive prompts*) from a set of "normal looking" prompts (which we call *negative prompts*).

 ## How to use
 First, install the requirements: